Trade Your Car in The Right Way

 Overall condition and mileage of the car

-The condition of your call will play a big part in its value, so it's a good idea to sell it on before it becomes older and looking a little tired or dated.
+The condition of your car will play a big part in its value, so it's a good idea to sell it on before it becomes older and looking a little tired or dated.

 If your car is starting to require several repairs and the interior is looking worn, the resale value is likely to drop.
 Although you could make some repairs to your car to increase the value, be careful to not spend more than it could be worth, otherwise you could be out of pocket.